Positron11/fuzzer/docs/index.md

 } },
 ```

-The tokens are now represented in the BNF format, and `.expansions` is comprised of two sub-arrays of expansions, where the first sub-array contains only cheap (non-recursive expansions) and the second contains only costly (recursive) expansions.
+The tokens are now represented in the BNF format (`<nonterminal>`). `g_entry` has been renamed to `Rule` and simplified. `.options` has been renamed to `.expansions` which is now comprised of two sub-arrays of string expansions where the first sub-array contains only cheap (non-recursive expansions) and the second contains only costly (recursive) expansions.
+I could get therefore get rid of `.rcrsv` (can just check if `grammar.expansions[1]` exists) and `.optcount` (no longer applicable)

+Expansions being strings does of course introduce some computational overhead in the form of the string parsing that now needs to be done to extract tokens.

+_**Retrospect:** renamed pretty much everything, but everything's still incorrectly named, nice going_

 ## ...
 To the Fuzzer

-The fuzzer is a lot cleaner as a result of builtin string functions, and also now first sets the desired expansion cost before retrieving a random expansion, instead of poking around until it happens to find a recursive expansion, as it did previously.
+The fuzzer is a lot cleaner as a result of built-in string functions, and also now first sets the desired expansion cost before retrieving a random expansion, instead of poking around until it happens to find a recursive expansion, as it did previously.

 ## Performance (Retrospective)